ylipacbio/IsoSeq-3.0/README.md

 ##Running on the Command-Line with PBSMRTPipe

 For the user who would like a simplified experience, pbsmrtpipe offers a way to run isoseq with a single command.
-The caveat to this approach is that only a few options are available to the user. run isoseq with pbsmrtpipe, first load the smrtpipe module.
+The caveat to this approach is that only a few options are available to the user.
+To run isoseq with pbsmrtpipe, first load the smrtpipe module.

 ```
  module load smrtanalysis/3.0.1-current